-You then sail towards the western Mediterranean, you stop at the island of Malta and its tiny Baroque capital, Valletta.
-Malta is the sunniest spot in Europe and was rightfully voted as the European Capital of Culture a few years ago.
+You then sail towards the western Mediterranean.
+You stop at the island of Malta and its tiny Baroque capital, Valletta.
+Malta is the sunniest spot in Europe and was rightfully voted the European Capital of Culture a few years ago.

-In Rome, a one-day stop relies on good planning if you are to see all the main tourist sights.
+In Rome, a one-day stop relies on good planning to see all the main tourist sights.
 A popular golf cart tour takes you to places of prominence, or book a guided tour with your cruise line.

 Florence and Pisa can be visited from the port of La Spezia, as can Cinque Terre or Portofino.
 Florence is a gem.
 It’s always a dilemma for many on which shore excursion to choose from in La Spezia, as the whole region is stunning.

 The ports of Nice and Marseilles in France give you a glimpse of the Cote d’Azur region and will most likely make you want to return to France again to spend more time here.

 From Marseilles, visiting the region of Provence is an unforgettable experience.
 And in Nice, spend some time in the city, experience its famous beach, and walk the Promenade des Anglais.
 Alternatively, book a shore excursion and visit jet-set Monte Carlo.